Automattic/xliff/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bundle exec console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `xliff.gemspec`, then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing